 → Archeological Museum Location

 While you’ll see history everywhere you go, there are also many great restaurants around Rhodes Old Town in Greece.
-Honestly, it’s overwhelming how many tasty places to eat there are in town!
+Honestly, it’s overwhelming how many tasty places to eat there are in the centre of the old town.

 Once you’ve thoroughly explored the inner streets of Rhodes Old Town, it’s time to see this historic city from above!
 At the time of our visit, the walls were open every weekday from 12-3pm and the entrance was free.
 It was so much fun to view the colors and architecture of the city from higher up.